krislette/navijeff/README.md

 ## Installation

 ### Prerequisites
 - Ensure you have Git installed on your local machine.
+If not, download and install.
-If not, download and install
+- Ensure you have NetBeans IDE on your local machine.
+If not, download and install.

 ### Cloning the repository using cmd
 1. Fork this repository